signalfx/apmworkshop/apm/java/README.md

 #### Step #1 Open new terminal to your Linux instance (or open new pane in tmux)

-Make sure that you still have the Python Flask server from Lav #2 running.
+Make sure that you still have the Python Flask server from Lab #2 running.
 If you accidentally shut it down follow steps from Workshop #2 to restart the Python Flask server.

 Make sure you are in the right directory to start the Java activities:
 `cd ~/apmworkshop/apm/java`